ceribe/poke-versus/README.md

 ### 3.4.
 Receive Damage (type = 3)

-Server sends this message to client after receiving "Attack" message from it's opponent.
+Server sends this message to client after receiving "Attack" message from that player's opponent.
 Message contains amount of damage done.

 | Byte | Content          |